brennentsmith/internet-speed-logger/README.md

 This is a simple application which continuously monitors your internet connection and plots the results within a responsive web view along with providing basic average metrics.
 This leverages the official Speedtest.net CLI binary from Ookla to provide the best performance possible.

-An early version of this service has been run for many years and has been instrumental for tracking internet performance changes.
+An early version of this service has been running for many years (~2016) and it has been instrumental for tracking internet performance issues.

 To bring it online, simply run:
 ```